Mission in Action

 Kenyan Team:

-Ivan and Damaris Budulica head up our Kenyan Team.
-They are Mum and Dad to our children.
-They oversee the running of our home, school and community projects.
+Damaris Budulica heads up our Kenyan Team.
+She oversees the running of our home, school and community projects.

 Our Children: